romkatv/powerlevel10k/README.md

 theme uses [Powerline Fonts](https://github.com/Lokaltog/powerline-fonts), thus giving you the most bad-ass terminal styling in the universe (as of 2015 C.E.).

-Look like an 1337 hacker.
+Look like a bad-ass.
+Impress everyone in 'Screenshot Your Desktop' threads.
 Use powerlevel9k.

 In addition to looking amazing, this theme actually provides a lot of useful information.